 Chart 5 shows the split of excess deaths into deaths where COVID-19 was mentioned on the death certificate and "Non-COVID excess" (i.e. excess deaths minus deaths with COVID-19 mentioned on the death certificate).
 For most of the period, the Non-COVID excess has tended to be negative; i.e. deaths from causes other than COVID-19 were lower than in the corresponding part of 2019.
-However, the Non-COVID excess has been positive during much of the third quarter of 2022.
+However, the Non-COVID excess has been positive during much of the second half of 2022 and the first quarter of 2023.